This are german umlauts äöü print("foo")

-You will already know that I’m a heavy Python user.
+I’m a heavy Python user.
 Python is the perfect language for me for a fast and easy way to script some useful and helpful tools.
 Something which I came across a longer time ago: Python has some problems with umlauts and other special characters.
+Even though the special character support has become way much better in Python 3, Python 2 still have problems here and expects some tweaks within your scripts.
+This article is going to show you how to exactly tweak your Python 2 scripts to get them working with umlauts and special characters.

 What is it all about?